-The children take turns picking up a piece of fruit and putting it in their basket (hoop), clearing the obstacles in their way.
+The children take turns picking up a piece of fruit and putting it in their basket (hoop), clearing the obstacles in their basket (hoop), clearing the obstacles in their way.
 When there is no more fruit, each pair counts their collection.
 The group with the most fruit wins the round.

 Then the children change the circuit to play several rounds with different motor constraints.

-To develop, after a first run, you can ask the children to create circuits to give the other pairs a harder access.
+after the first run, you can ask the children to create circuits to give the other pairs a harder access.